C0RUJA0/uvc-gadget-webcam/README.md

 sudo reboot
 ```

-4. Optional: change the camera name shown on the host (Windows/macOS)
+## Optional: change the camera name shown on the host (Windows/macOS)

 By default, the UVC gadget function is created with a default name stored in the file `function_name` inside the UVC function directory.
-Many hosts (including Windows) use this value as the camera name (for example, “UVC Camera”).
-To force a custom name (for example, “PiSight”), adjust the script that creates the gadget.
+Many hosts (including Windows) use this value as the camera name (for example, `UVC Camera`).
+To force a custom name (for example, `PiSight`), adjust the script that creates the UVC gadget.

-4.1 Edit the `rpi-uvc-gadget.sh` script
+### 4.1 Edit the `rpi-uvc-gadget.sh` script

 On the Raspberry Pi: